moreauowen/moreauowen/README.md

 *Full Stack Engineer*<br>

 ## My Experience
+💬 Currently a SWE @ Datadog 👋

-💬 I've been fortunate enough to have the opportunity to grow my skills in various SWE internship roles:
+💬 I've been fortunate enough to have the opportunity to grow my skills in various roles as a student:
-- Datadog, Software Engineer Intern, Aug 2021 - Present
+- Datadog, Software Engineer Intern, Aug 2021 - Dec 2021
 - Tesla, Software Engineer Intern, Jan 2021 - Aug 2021
 - IBM, Software Developer Intern, May 2019 - Aug 2019<br>